Jonathan Schoop Player Props: Tigers vs. Rangers

 - The Rangers pitching staff ranks 25th in MLB with a collective 8.2 strikeouts per nine innings.

-- The Rangers have the fifth-ranked team ERA across all league pitching staffs (3.80).
+- The Rangers have the seventh-ranked team ERA among all MLB pitching staffs (3.78).

-- Rangers pitchers combine to allow the seventh-fewest home runs in baseball (80 total, one per game).
+- Rangers pitchers combine to surrender 81 home runs (one per game), the seventh-fewest in baseball.

-- Dunning makes the start for the Rangers, his 10th of the season.
-He is 6-1 with a 2.89 ERA and 41 strikeouts in 71 2/3 innings pitched.
+- Gray makes the start for the Rangers, his 15th of the season.
+He is 6-3 with a 2.89 ERA and 69 strikeouts in 81 2/3 innings pitched.

-- In his most recent appearance on Friday against the New York Yankees, the right-hander went seven innings, allowing two earned runs while surrendering five hits.
+- The right-hander last pitched on Saturday against the New York Yankees, when he went five innings, allowing one earned run while giving up three hits.

-- The 28-year-old has an ERA of 2.89, with 5.1 strikeouts per nine innings, in 17 games this season.
-Opponents have a .239 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.